NormalVR/Normcore-Documentation/docs/guides/regions.md

 ## Requesting available regions

-Use `Realtime.GetRegionsList()` to fetch a list of available server regions along with latency measurements:
+Use `Realtime.GetRegionsListAsync()` to fetch a list of available server regions along with latency measurements:

 ```csharp
 using UnityEngine;